railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

 After configuring your server, click the :guilabel:`Test & Confirm` button to enable this configuration and click on  Fetch `Now button` to start receiving e-mails.

 Whenever you receive a new e-mail at the configured e-mail address, a new applicant record is created having the same subject name as the e-mail subject.
 The applicants e-mail details are stored too, for future correspondence.
 You can add more details to this job application.
-You can view these newly created applicants from :menuselection:`Human Resources --> Recruitment --> Applicants`.
+You can view these newly created applicants from :menuselection:`Human Resources --> Recruitment --> Applications`.
 In the figure :ref:`ejob`, the `Initial Qualification` applicants have been created automatically from received e-mails.

 .. _ejob: